abhishektyaagi/Blog/faqs/faq.md

 ### What do you want to acquire from your MS/PhD program?
 If quantifiable in terms of skills, mention them.

 ### What do you like to do outside of Science?
 What fuels your passion?

+### How will you describe your academic performance in Undergraduate?
+Any reasons for not scoring higher?